A Systematic Review of Extended Reality (XR) for Understanding and Augmenting Vision Loss: Research Areas

-However, the majority of studies focused on slightly more complex tasks such as letter~~\cite{zhao_reading_2011}, word~\cite{fornos_reading_2011}, face~\cite{denis_human_2013,chang_facial_2012}, and object recognition~\cite{zhao_image_2010,wang_cross-task_2018,mace_simulated_2015}.
-In most setups, participants would view \ac{SPV} stimuli in a conventional \ac{VR} \ac{HMD}, but some studies also relied on smart glasses to present \ac{SPV} in \ac{AR}.
-A notable example is the work by Ho \emph{et al.}~\cite{ho_performance_2019}, who used \ac{AR} glasses to simulate the artificial vision provided by the PRIMA subretinal implant~\cite{lorach_photovoltaic_2015}.
-This device was developed for people with geographic atrophy as commonly experienced with \ac{AMD}.
-Ho and colleagues therefore had to develop a setup that would allow for the combination of \ac{SPV} in the macula and natural vision in the periphery.
+The majority of studies focused on slightly more complex tasks such as letter~~\cite{zhao_reading_2011}, word~\cite{fornos_reading_2011}, face~\cite{denis_human_2013,chang_facial_2012}, and object recognition~\cite{zhao_image_2010,wang_cross-task_2018,mace_simulated_2015}.
+This group of studies had the highest average number of subjects ($\mu=21.06\pm12.34)$ when compared to other areas of \ac{SPV} studies.
+In most setups, participants would view \ac{SPV} stimuli in a conventional \ac{VR} \ac{HMD}~($n=8$), but a large portion used a monitor with some sort of motion tracking~($n=7$).
+Surprisingly, although the majority of the tasks used \acp{HMD}, none of the studies allowed for a fully immersive environment that would allow the subject to walk around and interact with it.
+Studies in this category primarily used \ac{SPV} to study basic behavior in these tasks, but some studies also used these tasks to focus on another behavior.
+One example of this is the work by Sanchez-Garcia~\emph{et al.}~\cite{sanchez_garcia_influence_2020}.
+In this work, participants ($n=24$) were tasked to find and recognize objects in a scene with different \acp{FOV} ($20^\circ, 40^\circ,$ or $60^\circ $) and number of phosphenes (200 or 500).
+The authors showed counter-intuitive results, with a higher \ac{FOV} resulting in significantly worse performance and longer recognition times.
+However, they argued that phosphene density may be more important for object recognition than \ac{FOV}, which is consistent with earlier findings~\cite{van_rheede_simulating_2010}.
+Another study~\cite{ho_performance_2019} relied on \ac{AR} smart glasses to simulate the artificial vision provided by the PRIMA subretinal implant~\cite{lorach_photovoltaic_2015}.
+This device was developed for people with geographic atrophy as commonly experienced with \ac{AMD}, where vision is first lost in the macula.
+To simulate this, the authors needed to combine \ac{SPV} in the macula and natural vision in the periphery.
+The authors accomplished this by using \ac{AR} smartglasses with black tape occluding the central \ac{FOV} so only the LED overlay was visible in this area.
+With this setup, they were able to make testable predictions about the visual acuity to be expected from PRIMA~\cite{lorach_photovoltaic_2015}, which is currently in clinical trials.

-Lastly, an increasing number of studies are focusing on spatial cognition tasks, such as obstacle avoidance~\cite{zapf_assistive_2015,zapf_assistive_2016,endo_influence_2019} and wayfinding~\cite{vergnieux_wayfinding_2014}.
-By design, these tasks require a more immersive setup that allow for the incorporation of head/eye movements as well as locomotion.